 The term ‘hydroponics’ is a Latin term that translates to ‘water working.’
-In terms of growing weed, it relates to the process of producing the plants in highly oxygenated water that is enriched with additional nutrients.
+In terms of growing weed, it relates to producing the plants in highly oxygenated water enriched with additional nutrients.
 In basic terms, hydroponic marijuana is cannabis that is grown without soil.
-There are several ways to grow weed hydroponically.
+There are several ways to grow marijuana hydroponically.
 You can suspend the roots of your plants in Rockwool, clay pellets, water, coco peat, sand, or gravel.

 Regardless of what you use as a growing medium instead of soil, you have to apply a nutrient-laden solution to the roots.
 The water that isn’t absorbed by the roots gets recycled through the system for later absorption.